onthebusiness/harelang.org/content/blog/2022-11-27-Hare-is-boring.md

 Hare is a boring programming language.
 It has relatively few features, exhaustively detailed in a short 67-page [language specification][spec].
 There are no macros, generics, or metaprogramming features.
 You just write the code and it does what you said to.
-Hare aims to never surprises you.
+Hare aims to never surprise you.

 [spec]: https://harelang.org/specification.pdf